 - With an enhanced and accessible information architecture in place, elegant Business Intelligence tools can be properly leveraged to empower organizational insights, operational dashboards, and predictive trend analysis crucial to long range vision planning.

-- Given the feature rich nature of a mature SaaS Land Management System that supports numerous mechanisms for licensing and service revenues, a prudently planned LMS implementation in conjunction with a supportive cloud backbone can help agencies to fast-track the delivery of automated citizen services increasing revenues derived from the full spectrum of connected devices.
-Further, if the preferred LMS system is a mature COTS solution, prospective agencies can easily preview existing functionality to establish existing workflow compatibility with desired internal processes and external user experiences.
+- Given the feature rich nature of a mature SaaS Permitting & Licensing System that supports numerous mechanisms for licensing and service revenues, a prudently planned PLS implementation in conjunction with a supportive cloud backbone can help agencies to fast-track the delivery of automated citizen services increasing revenues derived from the full spectrum of connected devices.
+Further, if the preferred PLS system is a mature COTS solution, prospective agencies can easily preview existing functionality to establish existing workflow compatibility with desired internal processes and external user experiences.
 This empowers an agency to progress beyond an apples/oranges comparison to a more internal process specific evaluation, demonstrating anticipated functions, efficiency workflows, citizen touchpoints, and resultant revenue streams in a comparable live environment setting.

 - In addition to creating a more compelling business case for your immediate cloud adoption, tying your cloud infrastructure to an agency specific SaaS implementation creates a powerful innovation platform that can be used as a sustainable framework for long-term innovation and IT roadmap planning.
 With the must have requirements of information security compliance, data accessibility, and workflow automation well in hand, a prudently planned SaaS implementation can serve as a further springboard to deliver enhanced services for a diverse range of mobile devices, data-driven workflows, or emerging technologies like AI or IoT.